 Use these tools:

-- RecurPost: Schedule and recycle text posts, videos, and blog posts across platforms
+- RecurPost: Schedule and recycle text posts, short-form content, and blog posts across multiple platforms for consistent publishing.

-- Meta Business Suite: Manage content and access the professional dashboard for facebook content monetization
+- Meta Business Suite: Manage content, access the professional dashboard, and monitor Facebook content monetization for performance tracking and payout history.

-- Canva: Design listing visuals, thumbnails, and templates for branded content
+- Canva: Design branded visuals, listing graphics, and templates for eye-catching micro-content, reels, and sponsored posts.

-- YouTube Studio: Publish walkthroughs, property showcases, or FAQs on the go
+- YouTube Studio: Publish walkthroughs, property showcases, tutorials, or FAQs on the go and monitor analytics data monetization for improved channel growth.

 Mid Funnel: Build Engagement and Interest